 You've decided you want a brand-spanking new car.
 You're craving that new car smell and the rattle-free hum of a new engine and chassis.
 You want to get behind the wheel of something that's never experienced a prang or a spilled milkshake.
 With all the excitement you might be tempted to buy on impulse, but don't rush into it.
 Do your homework, beware of dealer tricks and learn to negotiate – it can save you thousands.

-June can be a great month for buying a new car with all the end-of-financial-year deals on offer, but our eight steps to buying a new car will help ensure a smooth journey towards a great deal any time of the year:
+June can be a great month for buying a new car with all the end-of-financial-year deals on offer, but our step-by-step guide to buying a new car will help ensure a smooth journey towards a great deal any time of the year.

 Start off by thinking about the make and model you want and check that it will suit your needs.
 Check: